Iceland car rental Show menu

 Average cost in ISK

-Average cost in GBP
+Average cost in USD

 3-course meal for 2 at a mid-range restaurant in Reykjavik